 Advanced Authentication supports any LDAP compliant directory.
 This can be Active Directory Domain Services, NetIQ edirectory, Active Directory Lightweight Directory Services, OpenLDAP, and OpenDJ.

-When adding a new repository the users in that repository can be matched to authentication chains.
-Only read rights are needed for the repository.
+When you add a new repository, you can match the users in the repository to authentication chains.
+You require only read permission to access a repository.